 And now for some really important tips.

 RAW format is for professionals.
-RAW is needlessly shooting in complicated formats that need you to open with a RAW editor to be able to see and edit to be able to share.
+RAW is needlessly photographing in complicated formats that need you to open with a RAW editor to be able to see and edit to be able to share.

-RAW makes no sense because JPEGs are so easy to shoot and share and they look perfect out of the camera.
+RAW makes no sense because JPEGs are so easy to photograph and share and they look perfect out of the camera.

-There are many excuses not to shoot in RAW.
-None of them make sense because none of them can outweigh the advantages of shooting in RAW.
+There are many excuses not to photograph in RAW.
+None of them make sense because none of them can outweigh the advantages of photographing in RAW.

 RAW is a lossless file format that retains all of the data that the camera captures in the first place.

 If you are photographing in JPEG that means the camera’s built-in image processor has already processed it and given you a lighter file that looks perfect but you cannot do anything to it without losing further information.